adamdjbrett/doctrineofdiscovery.org/_authors/anthea-butler.md

 ---
 username: anthea-butler
 name: "Anthea Butler"
-bio: "She is the Geraldine R. Segal Professor in American Social Thought and Chair of Religious Studies at the University of Pennsylvania"
+bio: "Anthea Butler is the Geraldine R. Segal Professor in American Social Thought and Chair of Religious Studies at the University of Pennsylvania"
 avatar: /assets/images/authors/anthea-butler.jpg
 links:
   - label: "Website"